fire1ce/3os.org/docs/infrastructure/synology/Install-oh-my-zsh.md

 ![Z shell (with modules) package][z-shell-with-modules-package-img]

+## Install `Git`

+Install `Git` from package center Community tab.

+![Git package][git-package-img]

 ## Change The Default Shell to `ZSH`

 The following steps will be performed via SSH

-edit `~/.profile`
+edit `~/.profile` the file may be missing, so create it if it doesn't exist.

 ```shell
 vi ~/.profile
 ```

-Sppend the codes below to the end of the file:
+Append the codes below to the end of the file or add if empty.

 ```bash
 if [[ -x /usr/local/bin/zsh ]]; then